Alexander-Kahanek/TX-Accidents/README.md

 # TX-Accidents

+This project was created by Alexander Kahanek and Austyn McLaughlin

-The HTML file is the final output delivery.
+* The HTML file is the final output delivery.
+[This can be seen here...](https://alexander-kahanek.github.io/project/accidents.html)

-The rmd file is what the project was created on.
+* The rmd file is what the project was coded and created on.

-The R script is a short script I made to help clean the data before loading it into the rmd for analysis.
+* The R script is a short script I made to help clean the data before loading it into the rmd for analysis.

+* The raw data is not included, as it is too large for github, however it can be found on kaggle [here...](https://www.kaggle.com/sobhanmoosavi/us-accidents)

 GOAL
 ---------------